-CIC Awards for Citizenship and International Understanding: 1 of each may be given to exemplary students from 6-8 and one for 9-11
+1 of each may be given to exemplary students from 6-8 and one for 9-11

-CIC Divisional Level Awards Examples (B)
+CIC grade level awards examples (B)

 - Citizenship Award Criteria: "The student demonstrates good citizenship through positive involvement in the school community and community at large, shows respect for others and the goals and values of CIC as an institution, and impacts constructively on peers by setting a positive example of group involvement and personal integrity." - Presidential Education Awards for both Academic Excellence and Educational Achievement.
-These two awards are given to 8th grade students at the graduation ceremony Criteria for these awards can be found at http://www2.ed.gov/programs/presedaward/index.html - Academic Excellence is based on GPA, testing, and teacher recommendation. - Educational Achievement: The purpose of this award is to recognize students that show outstanding educational growth, improvement, commitment or intellectual development in their academic subjects but do not meet the criteria for the President's Award for Educational Excellence.
-This award should not be compared to the President's Award for Educational Excellence or be seen as a second tier award, for it recognizes a very different type of academic achievement.
+These two awards are given to 8th grade students at the graduation ceremony Criteria for these awards can be found at: http://www2.ed.gov/programs/presedaward/index.html - Educational Achievement is based on GPA, testing, and teacher recommendation: The purpose of this award is to recognize students that show outstanding educational growth, improvement, commitment or intellectual development in their academic subjects.
 It is meant to encourage and reward students who work hard and give their best effort in school, often in the face of special obstacles to their learning.